rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 }
 ```

 By checking the `type` (our discriminator) is `TEACHER`, we can then access all properties that are unique to a Teacher and not in Superhero.
-This is really useful and allows us to access properties in only one side of a union.
+This is useful and allows us to access properties in only one side of a union.
 However, it can be annoying to add a discriminating value to your objects (sometimes not possible), and it also adds an unnecessary runtime cost.

 Now, the main point of this post.
 There is a way that we can generate a `Person` type that makes properties of both types in the union accessible, whilst maintaining type safety.